ZTS Covered Call Strategy

 What is a covered call on ZTS?

 A covered call on ZTS is the covered call strategy applied to ZTS (stock).
 The strategy is structurally neutral to slightly bullish: A covered call pairs long stock with a short out-of-the-money call, collecting premium and capping upside above the short strike in exchange for income.
-With ZTS stock trading near $74.01, the strikes shown on this page are snapped to the nearest listed ZTS chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With ZTS stock at $73.72 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed ZTS chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are ZTS covered call max profit and max loss calculated?